zooniverse/help/docs/getting-started/getting-started.md

 * **Education:** On this page, you can provide resources for educators and students to use alongside your project, such as course syllabi, pedagogical tools, further reading, and instructions on how the project might be used in an educational context.
 This page will only display if you add content to it.

 * **FAQ:** Add details here about your research, how to classify, and what you plan to do with the classifications.
 This page can evolve as your project does so that your active community members have a resource to point new users to.
-This page will only display if you add content to it.'
+This page will only display if you add content to it.
-        },
-        collaborators: {

 ### Collaborators